NeuroFEM: Roadmap for AI-Assisted Optimal Geometry

 This is simulation as analysis.
 It tells you whether a given design works.
 It does not tell you what a better design would look like.

-NeuroFEM is simulation as synthesis.
-It does not merely evaluate your geometry — it invents geometry that satisfies your performance requirements.
-Given a design space, a set of load cases, and target constraints (maximum stress, minimum stiffness, volume fraction), NeuroFEM directly optimizes the underlying signed distance field to produce an optimal shape — in milliseconds, not hours.
+NeuroFEM is the roadmap toward simulation as synthesis.
+It is being designed to move beyond evaluating a fixed geometry and toward proposing geometry that satisfies performance requirements.
+Given a design space, load cases, and target constraints such as maximum stress, minimum stiffness, and volume fraction, the goal is to optimize the underlying signed distance field while keeping authoritative validation in the loop.

 The Architecture: Foundation Model + Physics Router